Edge-Marketing-and-Design/edgeDevFirebase/README.md

 edgeFirebase.storeDoc("myItems", addItem);
 </script>
 ```

-Note: When a document is written to the collection several other keys are added that can be referenced:  **doc_created_at**(timestamp of doc creation), **last_updated**(timestamp document last written), **uid**(the user id of the user that updated or created the document).
+Note: When a document is written to the collection, several other keys are added that can be referenced: **doc_created_at** (timestamp of doc creation), **last_updated** (timestamp document last written), **uid** (the user id of the user that updated or created the document).

 ### Updating a Document Field(s)

-In contrast to the `storeDoc` method which adds or updates an entire document, you can use `edgeFirebase.changeDoc(collectionPath, docId, object)` to update individual fields in a document.
+In contrast to the `storeDoc` method, which adds or updates an entire document, you can use `edgeFirebase.changeDoc(collectionPath, docId, object)` to update individual fields in a document.
 This method allows you to specify the collection path, document ID, and the fields to update in the form of an object.
 It will only update the fields provided in the object while keeping the existing data in the document intact.

 ```javascript
 <script setup>